The Bayesian Separation Principle for Data-driven Control

 A significant variation described in \cite{Pillonetto:11nonlin} makes use of a diagonal matrix $D$ that weights the influence of the components of the input locations differently:

-In the modeling of dynamic systems this permits to include the concept of fading memory.
-One can in fact partition $D$ into two diagonal blocks $D_y$ and $D_u$, one dedicated to outputs, the other to inputs, whose components tend to zero.
-In this way, the information that past inputs and outputs influence on the current output vanishes over time is included in the kernel.
+This leads to a form of physics-informed machine learning which makes use of regularizers which incorporate information on dynamical systems.
+In particular, the concept of fading memory can be included by partitioning $D$ into two diagonal blocks $D_y$ and $D_u$ one dedicated to outputs, the other to inputs, whose components tend to zero.
+For example, the entries along the diagonal of $D_y$ (or of $D_u$) can be defined by

+to model exponential decay with the rate $\alpha$.
+The kernel thus takes into account the fact that the influence of past inputs and outputs on the current output disappears over time.

 Another important covariance is the polynomial kernel \cite{Poggio75} which includes all the monomials \eqref{MonomialsBF} up to order $r$:

 Hence, \eqref{PK} includes implicitly a number of basis functions which scales exponentially with $r$ and the dimension of $x$.\\